cydergoth/yun_monitor/README.md

       LINE2:sda1#00a000:"sda1"
       >

 Now we have a second graph for the free disk space.
 Note: You can use "rrdtool info <file>" to see what the data streams inside the ".rrd" files are called.
-In the first graph there are two streams in different files both called "value", wheras the second graph refers to a steam called "free" - one of several in the same file.
+In the first graph there are two streams in different files both called "value", wheras the second graph refers to a stream called "free" - one of several in the same file.

     </P>
     </BODY>